 Worry not – there is a quick fix to change all collected campaign and URL data into lowercase letters using filters.
 Just follow the guidelines below to add new filters in the Admin section of your Google Analytics account for each view that you want to apply them too.
 Use the Filter Field to select each field you want the filter to apply to – you’ll have to create a separate filter for each lowercase field.

 Below is a list of fields we usually apply the filter to at Business Ahead.
 In addition to URLs and Campaign fields, we also apply it to Event fields to ensure as little data fragmentation as possible.

 If you do A/B testing, keeping data aggregated makes it easier to analyse segments to spot potential behaviour differences in groups of users.
 Keeping events and pages uniform also helps determine the impact of micro conversions (e.g. visiting a page or downloading an asset) on revenue.

 I hope you found these tips helpful and easy to follow.
 These simple steps should give you the confidence to play around with your Google Analytics account more.
 Why not dig into different reports and play around with what you can see.
 Unless you’re in the Admin section, you can’t break anything so go wild!

-If you don’t feel confident that your Google Analytics is up-to-scratch but want to start with A/B testing and CRO, why not get a Google Analytics Health Check?
+If you don’t feel confident that your Google Analytics is up-to-scratch but want to start with A/B testing and CRO, why not book a call to see what steps you could take?